pjechris/Akane/README.md

 # Contributing

 Akane is an Open Source project.
-As such don't hesitate to contribute through tickets and/or pull requests!
+As such, please do not hesitate to contribute through tickets and/or pull requests.

 # Liencse

 Akane is released under the MIT License.
-Please see the LICENSE file for details.
+Please see the LICENSE file for further details.